jdyen/greta.fda/README.md

-### greta.fda is an R package to fit function regression models with greta
+### functional data analysis in R

-greta.fda fits function regression models (functional data analysis with a function-valued response variable) using the greta R package to support fully Bayesian inference.
+`greta.fda` is an R package for functional data analysis. `greta.fda` uses the greta R package to support fully Bayesian inference.

 For more details on greta, see the [greta website](https://greta-dev.github.io/greta/).